-The Four Quadrant or Matrix Model is one the most valuable and widely used tools for decision making.
+The Four Quadrant or Matrix Model is a valuable and widely used tool for strategic decision making.
+I recommend strategy consultants use it for plotting competitors.
+The Boston Consulting Group’s (BCG) product portfolio uses it.
+It’s just a darn good tool to have around.
 The related article shows you how to create the two most used types using Excel charts.

 This article has short descriptions of a few famous Four Quadrant – Matrix Model charts.
 You can’t be a successful consultant or product manager without a four quadrant matrix in the top drawer of your toolkit.